DIY do it yourself

 We get, as a first approximation, the horn, tail and base of the future anvil.

-We continue to cut the transitional part between the top and the base of our tool, while at the same time more precisely forming the horn and tail.
+We continue to cut out the transitional part between the top and base of our instrument, while simultaneously more accurately shaping the horn and tail.

 How to make an anvil from an old piece of rail